How to Prevent a Flooded Basement and How Much It Will Cost to Fix

 Without an adequate slope away from the house, the ground around your home can direct rainwater into the basement.

-Cost: Having a professional regrade your property runs about $1,000-$3,000.
-Having a window well replaced could run $500-$2,000 depending on whether the drain below is damaged or clogged.
+Cost: Having a professional regrade your property runs about $1,400-$5,200, according to HomeAdvisor figures.
+Having a window well replaced could be as little as $500, but that number can creep into the thousands if the drain below is damaged or clogged.

 Stepping Stone Walkway